 Boards with sporadic member participation, low meeting attendance, ineffective committees, poor fundraising results, or significant confusion about board/staff roles benefit from this 12-month process.

-This proprietary process, which is outlined in Dolph Goldenburg’s book Successful Nonprofits Build Supercharge Boards, can dramatically increase your board’s engagement and effectiveness.
-The intensive board development process begins by interviewing board members and key staff; reviewing board minutes; and compiling data on attendance, personal giving and fundraising
+This proprietary process, which is outlined in Dolph Goldenburg’s book Successful Nonprofits Build Supercharged Boards, can dramatically increase your board’s engagement and effectiveness.
+The intensive board development process begins by interviewing board members and key staff; reviewing board minutes; and compiling data on attendance, personal giving and fundraising.

 We present the results of the assessment to all board members at an off-site board retreat.
-This retreat includes work groups that discuss and develop action plans based on the assessment recommendations.
+This retreat includes breakout sessions to discuss and develop the board’s action plans.